fsinn/bits_n_pieces/README.md

 To show or hide all iTerm2 windows, thus quickly switching between iTerm2 and other applications, go to `iTerm2 -> Preferences -> Keys -> Hotkeys` and select the checkbox _Show/hide all windows with a system-wide hotkey_.
 Afterwards, set the hotkey: I personally prefer `control(^) + ^`, but use whatever works for you.

+# IntelliJ IDEA

+To import settings, use the appropriate function in IntelliJ's UI and select the settings zip file in `roles/settings/files`.

 # Virtual Box

 VirtualBox needs a Kernel Extension to be enabled in order to run correctly.